Best Practice

 Human adaptation and evolution

 Biological anthropology focuses on human adaptation and evolution, providing insights into how humans have developed physically and culturally over time.
 This research helps us understand human biological diversity, evolutionary processes, and the ways in which humans adapt to different environmental challenges.
 Studies might examine the evolutionary history of human populations, the effects of diet and lifestyle on health, or how humans respond to climate change and other environmental pressures.
-Understanding human adaptation is crucial for addressing contemporary challenges related to health, sustainability, and the environment.
+Understanding human adaptation helps to address contemporary challenges related to health, sustainability, and the environment.

 Globalization and migration